It's Fine If You Don't Drink, But Don't Be Too Against It On Principle

 Drinking can become associated with other negative things

-Of course, drinking does have negative aspects to it
+Of course, drinking does have drawbacks

 Alcohol can cause all kinds of problems when taken too far, either in the short or long term.
 I'm not trying to sugarcoat its pitfalls.
 There are the big ones: Alcoholism, destroyed families, chronic health problems, drunk driving accidents, alcohol poisoning, sexual assaults, fights, increased crime, risky sex, dangerous behavior, and property damage.